 Pharmacological Actions:

-5. Antitumor, antioxidant: Melissa officinalis extract inhibits the proliferation of human colon cancer cells and exhibits resistance to a range of human tumor cell lines and mouse cancer cell lines.
+- Antitumor, antioxidant: Lemon Balm Extract inhibits the proliferation of human colon cancer cells and exhibits resistance to a range of human tumor cell lines and mouse cancer cell lines.
 It can scavenge DPPH radicals and has high antioxidant activity.
 Antioxidant activity is related to phenolic aldehydes such as citronellal and nerol, as well as flavonoids.
 Melissa officinalis essential oil can serve as a natural antioxidant for lipid and fat-rich foods.